Sydney River McDonald's murders: Victims

+Neil Burroughs Jr., aged 29, was a maintenance worker that served at McDonald's restaurants in Industrial Cape Breton.
+He lived in Glace Bay with his wife and son.
+He was originally from the Cape Breton town of Dominion.

+James "Jimmy" Fagan, aged 27, was a janitor from Sydney.
+He was arriving for his 1:00 a.m. shift when he was shot.

+Donna Warren, aged 22, from North Sydney.
+She was the swing manager that night.
+She was a law student.
+She was the only one working that night that knew the combination to the safe where the money was stored.

 Robbery and murders

 Derek Wood, 18, an employee of the restaurant along with two friends, Freeman Daniel MacNeil, 23, and Darren Muise, 18, broke into the restaurant after closing, planning to rob the establishment.
 They murdered their victims with a .22 calibre pistol, several knives, and a shovel.
-One victim survived after being shot in the face, but was left permanently disabled.
+Arlene MacNeil survived after being shot in the face, but was left physically and intellectually disabled.
+She died in 2018.
 Forcing an employee to open the restaurant's safe, they made off with $2,017.